Ronan-Kelley/autonCalc/README.md

 ctrl + c - clear all on screen markers

 # coaching specific controls
-backslash - set position of current marker, create and swap control to new marker that doen't connect to the current line (coaching control)
+backslash - set position of current marker, create and swap control to new marker that doen't connect to the current line

-x - shift through enemy team colors (coaching control)
+x - shift through enemy team colors

-c - shift through friendly team colors (coaching control)
+c - shift through friendly team colors